Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: SAFEOPT-MC (Multiple Constraints)

+Intuitively, it quantifies a best case scenario where we can select the measurements in the most informative manner possible.
+The information capacity~$\gamma_n$ has a sublinear dependence on~$n$ for many commonly-used kernels and can numerically approximated up to a small constant factor for any given kernel~\cite{Srinivas2012Gaussian}.

-Since the confidence intervals hold with probability~${ 1 - \delta}$ and the safe set is not empty, it is possible to prove safety of the algorithm.
-In order to prove that we reach our baseline, we must ensure that we are able to learn the true function up to~$\epsilon$ confidence in both the sets~$M_n$ and~$G_n$.
-The number of samples required to achieve this depends on the information gain,~$\gamma_n$, which is the maximum amount of mutual information that can be obtained about the GP prior from~$n$ data samples.
-It has been shown in~\cite{Srinivas2010Gaussian} that the mutual information has a sublinear dependence on the number of samples for commonly used kernels.
-As a result, we can use it to bound the number of samples required to know the function up to~$\epsilon$ accuracy.
-Using this, we can obtain the following result: \begin{theorem} Assume that~${p(\mb{a}, i)}$ is $L$-Lipschitz continuous and sampled from a GP with zero-mean Gaussian noise with variance~$\sigma^2$.
-Also, assume that~${ S_0 \neq \emptyset }$ and~${ g_i(\mb{a}) \geq 0 }$ for all~${ \mb{a} \in S_0 }$ and~${i \in \mathcal{I}}$.
-Choose~$\beta_n$ as in~\cref{thm:confidence_interval}, define~$\hat{\mb{a}}_n$ as in~\cref{math:safeopt_pessimistic_estimate}, and let~$n^*$ be the smallest positive integer satisfying
+Since the confidence intervals hold with probability~${ 1 - \delta}$ and the safe set is not empty starting from~$S_0$, it is possible to prove that parameters within the safe set~$S_n$ are always safe with high probability.
+In order for the algorithm to compete with our baseline, we must additionally ensure that the algorithm learns the true function up to~$\epsilon$ confidence in both the sets~$M_n$ and~$G_n$.
+The number of measurements required to achieve this depends on the information capacity~$\gamma_n$, since it encodes how much information can be obtained about the true function from~$n$ measurements.
+We use the sublinearity of~$\gamma_n$ in order to bound the number of samples required to estimate the function up to~$\epsilon$ accuracy.
+We have the following result: \begin{restatable}{theorem}{safeopttheorem} Assume that~${h(\mb{a}, i)}$ has bounded norm in an RKHS and that the measurement noise is $\sigma$-sub-Gaussian.
+Also, assume that~${ S_0 \neq \emptyset }$ and~${ g_i(\mb{a}) \geq 0 }$ for all~${ \mb{a} \in S_0 }$ and~${i \in \mathcal{I}_g}$.
+Choose~$\beta_n$ as in~\cref{thm:confidence_interval}, define~$\hat{\mb{a}}_n$ as in~\cref{math:safeopt_pessimistic_estimate}, and let~$n^*(\epsilon, \delta)$ be the smallest positive integer satisfying